Original Captions: "Edward's favorite street: Photo taken from the front gate."

 Not quite sold on any of this, I left the Catholic Church Compound and proceeded back towards the WLH Hospital.
 There I went back up the hill on South Ta-Ling Road.

 Before I knew it, I had gone up and down - back and forth - on this road six times!

 However, I could not find the address 56 S. Ta-Ling Road (塔玲南路56号)!
 Nor could I locate 86 East Xun-Yang Road (浔阳东路86号) when I decided to cross East Xun-Yang Road (浔阳东路) and search further on North Ta-Ling Road (塔玲北路).
-By late afternoon, I came sauntering back to this Compound and circled around House-3 a few dozen times.
-I began to sell myself that this might just be it, and that I had found the former Perkins' residence....
+By late afternoon, I came strolling back to this compound and circled House-3 a few dozen times.
+I began to sell myself that this might just be it and that I had found the former Perkins' residence.

 I knocked on the door of Bar 1930, trying to see if they were open, as I could use a beer by then.
-They were not (I am not sure if the bar is even functional).
-So, I went back up the hill on S. Ta-Ling Road one last time, but this time, I took a special notice of this long wall, which starts at the bottom of the hill reaching all the way to 53 S. Ta-Ling Road (and beyond).
-One can sense the wall is a very old with stretches of it being painted or plastered over (See photos below).
+They were not (I am not sure if it is even functional).
+So, I went back up the hill on S. Ta-Ling Road one last time, but this time, I took special notice of this long wall, which starts at the bottom of the hill, reaching 53 S. Ta-Ling Road (and beyond).
+One can sense the wall is very old, with stretches painted or plastered over (See photos below).

 塔玲南路53号 and The Pagoda (大胜塔)

 Original Captions: "The street outside the wall behind our new home; we call the house the 'Wayside Inn'."

 The back of House-3 behind a long wall that went

 along South Ta-Ling Road